xpack/hello-world-template-xpack/README-DEVELOPER.md

 Apart from the unused `master` branch, there are two active branches:

 - `xpack`, with the latest stable version
-- `xpack-develop`, with the current development version
+- `xpack-development`, with the current development version

-All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.
+All development is done in the `xpack-development` branch, and contributions via Pull Requests should be directed to this branch.

-When new releases are published, the `xpack-develop` branch is merged into `xpack`.
+When new releases are published, the `xpack-development` branch is merged into `xpack`.

 ## Testing